 Who Invented Chocolate Chip Cookies?

 The origin of chocolate cookies is known pretty well.
 It was invented by Ruth Graves Wakefield (born 1903 in Easton, Massachusetts).
 She worked as a cook and nutritionist and ran the Toll House Inn in Whitman, Plymouth County with her husband Kenneth, Massachusetts.
 This was once a rest house on the way from Boston to New Bedford.
-Passers-by used to pay the road toll there, change their horses and strengthen themselves in the restaurant.
-This was Ruth's realm after the Wakefields took over the Inn.
-Their kitchen soon attracted guests from all over the area, including Joseph Kennedy Sr., the father of the future president.
+Passers-by used to pay the road toll there, change their horses and fortify themselves in the restaurant.
+This was Ruth's domain after the Wakefields took over the Inn.
+Her cooking soon attracted guests from all over the area, including Joseph Kennedy Sr., father of the future president.

 Although people keep saying that she "accidentally" invented cookies because chocolate fell into the batter, this is not true.
 Ruth thoughtfully invented the chocolate chip cookies.
 She said, “We had thin caramel cookies served with nuts and ice cream.
 Everyone seemed to love her.
 But I wanted to do something different.
 That's why I invented the Toll House Cookie. ”It was under this name that their cookies became famous.
 Ruth enrolled cookbook, which became a bestseller with 39 editions.
 In one of the issues she publishes the Chocolate Chip Cookies recipe for the "Toll House Chocolate Crunch Cookie".

 The cookie owes its triumphant advance through North America to the soldiers in World War II.
 They received care packages with delicacies from home and shared the cookies with their comrades from other regions of America.
 They, in turn, demanded chocolate chip cookies from their loved ones at home.
 This resulted in Ruth being inundated with letters asking for her prescription.